dan-leo/masters/thesis/v8/thesis.md

 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/txBytes.pdf}
 	\end{minipage}\label{fig:dat1}}
  \hfill
   \subfloat[Receive bytes of all manufacturers and operators, with at least 50\% of values centered between 50 and 200 bytes except for Nokia which extends up to a 95th percentile at 2000 bytes, or more in outliers.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/rxBytes.pdf}
 	\end{minipage}\label{fig:dat2}}
 \caption[Byte size distribution of telemetry test set across different MNOs, LTE Vendors and UE devices]{Byte size distribution of telemetry test set across different MNOs, LTE Vendors and UE devices with 512 byte limit line (purple).
 Ublox and Quectel show equal distribution characteristics, while MTN leads Vodacom marginally.
-In general, 25\% of uplink datagrams extend above 512 byte line and 25\% of downlink datagrams extend past 200 bytes.
+In general, 25\% of uplink datagrams extend above the specified 512 byte limit and 25\% of downlink datagrams extend past 200 bytes.
 Nokia extends well past the 512 byte limit to a few thousand bytes in both cases due to repetition caused by the ECL mechanism.}
 \label{fig:dataoverhead}
 \end{figure}